garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ```

 We don't know if the call failed because the table did not exist at all
-or if the key `k` that we wanted to updated did not exist in the table.
+or if the key `k` that we wanted to update did not exist in the table.

-In Erlang/OTP 24 both of the examples above will have much clearer error
+In Erlang/OTP 24 both of the examples above will have a much clearer error
 messages.

 ```erlang